rodrigoamorimml/Natural-Language-Processing-Specialization-Course/README.md

 # Natural Language Processing Specialization Course
- This repository contains my notebooks from the specialization NLP course from Deeplearning.ai
+ This repository contains my notebooks from the NLP specialization  course from [Deeplearning.ai]